myles-mcdonnell/sendmailserviceproxy/README.md

 A bespoke implementation of [Circuit Breaker](https://martinfowler.com/bliki/CircuitBreaker.html) is used to detect downstream failure (reported errors and timeouts).
 Real messages are never sent along circuits known to be open, rather the circuit is polled with a dummy recipient until such time as it closes.

-For demonstration purposes there is a new node instance of the system deployed on podspace.io here [https://sendmailserviceproxy.keyshift.co](https://sendmailserviceproxy.keyshift.co/healthcheck)
+For demonstration purposes there is a two node instance of the system deployed on [podspace.io](http://podspace.io) here [https://sendmailserviceproxy.keyshift.co](https://sendmailserviceproxy.keyshift.co/healthcheck)

 To send an email execute the following